Is "Or" Capitalized in a Title?

-When you pen a title, every word counts—including the small ones.
-You might wonder about conjunctions like ‘or’ and whether it deserves a capital letter.
+When you pen a title, every word counts, including the small ones.
+You might wonder about conjunctions like 'or' and whether it deserves a capital letter.
 It might seem like a tiny detail, but getting it right can make your writing stand out.
-Whether you’re crafting an academic paper or sprucing up a blog post, understanding the rules for capitalization in titles is key.
-Let’s dive into the world of style guides like Chicago, MLA, APA, and AP to uncover the mysteries of titling and ensure your headlines shine with perfect punctuation.
+Whether you're crafting an academic paper or sprucing up a blog post, understanding the rules for capitalization in titles is key.
+Let's look at the world of style guides like Chicago, MLA, APA, and AP to uncover the mysteries of titling and ensure your headlines shine with perfect punctuation.

 When writing a title, knowing which words to capitalize can be tricky.
 With the word 'or', the rule of thumb across various style guides is to keep it lowercase unless it's the first or last word in a title.